Daniel the Traveller: Significance

-Travel literature

 While Daniel was not the first traveller to leave the Rus, his travels were the first which there are written records of.
-There were warriors, merchants, and earlier pilgrims who had travelled from the Kievan Rus to the outside world before the twelfth century; however, none left written records that have come down to the present day.
+There were warriors, merchants, and earlier pilgrims who had travelled from the Kievan Rus' to the outside world before the twelfth century; however, none left written records that have come down to the present day.
 Daniel was one of the first European travellers to travel long distances on foot and keep a written account of his travels – a travelog.

-Church history

 Daniel's narratives are also important in the history of the Old East Slavic language and in the study of ritual and liturgy of the time (i.e. description of the Easter services in Jerusalem and the Descent of the Holy Fire).

 Manuscripts

 There are seventy-six manuscripts of Daniel's narratives of which only five are before the year 1500.
 The oldest of his narratives is dated 1475 of which three editions still exist in Saint Petersburg at the Library of Ecclesiastical History.